szym-mie/vga_src/README.md

 - vcounter.v - video output counter unit, controls blanking and analog output
 - vmmu.v - video memory managment unit, time-slots reads and writes, controls memory chip
 - vga.v - top-level module

+## User Constrained Files

+- vga.demoboard.ucf - for quick demo on a breadboard, no memory installed
+- vga.schematic.ucf - pin numbering according to the planned schematic
+- vga.ucf - same as above, except for on change of one data pin location - a wire had to be placed and a connection rerouted due to confusing Mimas pin header schematics

 ## SPI commands